DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich.md

 When outside of combat, Strahd can:

-* switch into his Solder phase by drawing his longsword and extinguishing his focus;
+* switch into his Soldier phase by drawing his longsword and extinguishing his focus;
 * switch into his Mage phase by lighting his focus (his cloak's ruby clasp) and stowing his longsword;
 * switch into his Vampire phase by stowing his longsword and extinguishing his focus.
 ### Phase Transitions